GwendolyneFreddy/MadeInHeaven/docs/readme.txt

 This component also adds a few 4th level spell scrolls to Thalantyr's inventory, so your 7th level wizard will no longer be running around without any spells to fill their 4th level slot until you finish Cloakwood.
+In addition, Thalantyr will also have a Bracers of Defense A.C.
+7 for sale.

 Finally this component moves two items that seem out of place in the Thunderhammer Smithy to Black Lily's store in the thieves' guild in Baldur's